Tripfantasy/scRNA-Integ/README.md

 | 5.08.23 | Added preprocessing functionality if input file is a seurat object. (.Rds)
 - Troubleshooting file signature errors with .Rds in preprocess_seurat()

+| 5.09.23 | Exported conda environment as .yml for reproducibility.

 ## Goals

 - Reformat clust.py OOP as a loadable module for later master script.